A photo of wherever the COW is going next!

 Next Meeting

-The next meeting of the COW will take place on Thursday 19th March 2026 at Imperial College, London.
+The next meeting of the COW is planned for Thursday 7th May at the University of Cambridge.
 The meeting will start at 1pm and finish at 5pm.
+All talks will take place in room MR3 in the Centre for Mathematical Sciences.

 Speakers: